 General risk factors

-- Duration and severity of neutropenia - neutrophils <0.5x109/L and predicted to continue for > 7 days or rapidly falling neutrophil count
+- Duration and severity of neutropenia - neutrophils <0.5x109/L or rapidly falling neutrophil count

-- Mucositis and gut toxicity due to chemotherapy or radiotherapy
+- Mucositis and gut toxicity due to systemic anti-cancer therapy or radiotherapy

 - Radiotherapy